Hong Kong's Migrant Laws Are Failing Undocumented Children

 Incense wafts through the damp stairwell of a six-storey residential building on Hong Kong’s Kowloon peninsula.
 The first floor houses a Chinese medicinal shop.
 A hotel that rents rooms by the hour sits on the second.
-On the fifth floor, a 40-year-old Indonesian mother sprinkles the shoulders of her five-year-old autistic son with baby powder.
+On the fifth floor, a 40-year-old Indonesian mother sprinkles the shoulders of her 5-year-old autistic son with baby powder.
 Plastic crinkles as she unpacks a red and white uniform, and dresses him for his first day of kindergarten.

 First days of school are usually filled with excitement, eagerness and a little apprehension.
 But for the boy's mother, who agreed to be interviewed by TIME on condition that she be referred to only by the initial B, the feeling is one of dread.
 That's because her son's future is uncertain: he is undocumented.